Understanding Electric and Wooden Cremation Options

-Electric cremations use an electric current to heat and combust the body.
-Whereas wooden cremations use a solid fuel like wood.
-To disintegrate the body.
-In an electric cremation.
-The remains are typically ground up into smaller ashes.
-Which can give in a jar or placed into an urn.
-In a wooden cremation.
-The ashes that remain from combustion come in larger chunks.
-And consist mainly of bone fragments from the destroyed body.
+Electric cremations use an electric current to heat and combust the body, whereas wooden cremations use a solid fuel like wood to disintegrate the body.
+In an electric cremation, the remains are typically ground up into smaller ashes which can be given in a jar or placed into an urn.
+In a wooden cremation, the ashes that remain from combustion come in larger chunks and consist mainly of bone fragments from the destroyed body.

-Electric cremations can complete much faster than wooden cremations.
-As electric cremations do not require a prolonged burning process.
-This type of cremation is also more environmentally friendly.
-Consuming less fuel and producing fewer emissions.
-Wooden cremations are typically priced lower.
-But the remains produced don’t fit all urns due to their larger size.
-As a result, individuals opting for wooden cremations have to purchase specially-sized urns.
-That can accommodate the larger ash pieces in order to give the deceased a proper burial.
+Electric cremations can be completed much faster than wooden cremations, as electric cremations do not require a prolonged burning process.
+This type of cremation is also more environmentally friendly, consuming less fuel and producing fewer emissions.
+Wooden cremations are typically priced lower, but the remains produced don’t fit all urns due to their larger size.
+As a result, individuals opting for wooden cremations have to purchase specially-sized urns that can accommodate the larger ash pieces in order to give the deceased a proper burial.

 How quickly can you expect electric vs. wood cremations to take place?